amy-wayland/kSZ_Power_Spectra/README.md

 # kSZ_Power_Spectra

+data : folder containing SO noise baseline and the CMB power spectrum from CAMB

 HaloProfiles.py : class containing code to calculate the electron density profile based on La Posta+ 2024

 kSZ_3D_power_spectra.py : calculates the 3D power spectra for the transverse and longitudinal modes